ChrisAkridge/IronArc/Documentation/Hardware.md

 void hwcall System::RegisterErrorHandler(uint32 errorCode, ptr handlerAddress)
 ```

 Registers a pointer that will be jumped to when a given error code is raised.
+Overwrites any existing handler for this error code.

 - Parameters:
 	- `uint32 errorCode`: The error code that, when raised, will cause the VM to jump to `handlerAddress`.